 When the temperature drops and the snow and ice comes rolling in, winter tires are a must!
 Winter tires offer increased traction on snowy and icy roads, which makes driving in those conditions much safer.
 However, winter tires are more than just snow tires - they also provide better grip in cold weather even when the roads are dry.
 Even if you have a four-wheel or all-wheel drive vehicle, winter tires are a must for those snowy days!

 At McCluskey Chevrolet, we not only offer a wide range of new and used vehicles, but we also provide car maintenance and repairs at our certified service center.
 We offer expert assistance with a variety of new tires and tire repair services for all of your tire care and maintenance needs.
 Our tire shop professionals will help you in picking out the right kind of tires for your vehicle, whether that be summer tires, all-season tires, winter tires, all-terrain tires, performance tires, or touring tires.

+We also offer tire rotation and wheel alignment services to help keep your vehicle running in tip-top shape and further extend the life of your tires.
+Be sure to schedule a regular checkup for your vehicle at McCluskey Chevrolet's tire shop so that you can reduce any unnecessary wear and tear on your car's tires, wheels, and suspension.
 Our specialists can take a look at your vehicle and provide you with expert advice on how many miles you can put on your tires before they need to be replaced and what sort of services you may need to keep your vehicle running.
 Your tire's health is a very important part of staying safe on the road, and McCluskey Chevrolet will help ensure that your vehicle will keep running with our dependable tire care services.